 LAEDC Supports Success of this Industry

 As part of our non-profit economic development mission, LAEDC is fostering success and growth of the biosciences industry cluster in the L.A.
 County region.
 Our collaborative approach helps leverage and coordinate our many regional resources to develop the L.A. region’s potential as a premier bioscience capital.
 This will result in additional economic opportunity, job creation and future economic development of the region.
 Through our work on the L.A.
-County Biosciences Implementation Plan, as directed by the County Board of Supervisors and County CDC, LAEDC has brought together a team of organizations to focus on building capacity in the industry, growing businesses and job opportunity in the region.
+County Biosciences Implementation Plan, as directed by the County Board of Supervisors, LAEDC brought together a team of organizations to focus on building capacity in the industry, growing businesses and job opportunity in the region.
 We have also reconfigured our Business Assistance Team around this key industry cluster and have dedicated two District Managers to further supporting the success of our region’s Bioscience industry.
-If you are interested in relocating to the region, have questions/issues, etc. please contact Bob Machuca at (626) 856-3400 or Daina Moore at (213) 399-5933 for assistance.
+If you are interested in relocating to the region, or are a business with questions/issues, etc. please contact Bob Machuca at (626) 856-3400 or Daina Moore at (213) 399-5933 for assistance.

 LAEDC will continue to facilitate the infrastructure and relationships that are essential to growth of the industry cluster, with the goal of creating greater economic opportunity for residents of L.A.
 County and Southern California.

 LAEDC has done substantial research on the industry’s needs, and can offer partners information about workforce, R&D assets, IP, serial entrepreneur networks, financing and access to capital, relationship networks, heat-maps showing geographic concentrations of activity, real-estate recommendations, and more.
 LAEDC also evaluates opportunities and gaps in the biosciences ecosystem in the region.
 While the research is not yet publicly available, to learn more about these topics please contact Carolyn Hull at LAEDC, at 213-236-4828 or [email protected]